USC says it is canceling its valedictorian speech because of safety concerns

 The University of Southern California will no longer have its valedictorian speak at its commencement ceremony because of safety concerns, the school said Monday.

 Asna Tabassum was selected as this year's valedictorian.
-But student groups called for the decision to be reconsidered due to Tabassum's social media content on the conflict between Israel and Palestine.
+But student groups called for the decision to be reconsidered due to Tabassum's social media content on the conflict between Israel and Hamas.

 Tabassum's Instagram page links to a slideshow that says "learn about what's happening in Palestine, and how to help," and criticizes Zionism.